Accounting for Income Taxes

 These adjustments result in the concept of deferred taxation.

-Deferred taxation is the process of transferring tax expense between different periods in order to better match revenues with expenses through a process called deferred taxation.
+Deferred taxation is the process of transferring tax expense between different periods in order to better match revenues with expenses.
+The mechanics of this transfer involve creating of an asset or liability in current period which is reversed in a later period when the temporary difference resolve.

 Deferred tax liability